 - Loosen clothing and remove any unnecessary clothing, like shoes and socks

-- Drink water or a drink with electrolytes frequently
+- Drink 8 ounces of water or a drink with electrolytes every 15 to 20 minutes

 Rhabdomyolysis symptoms include: